-- Multiple residential dwelling units on one lot - Multi-family residential can occur within mixed-use and commercial areas May include the following: - Townhouses, condominiums, apartments, duplex/multiplex, patio homes, and other single-family attached styles
+- Multiple residential dwelling units on one lot - Multi-family residential can occur within commercial areas and mixed-use development May include the following: - Townhouses, condominiums, apartments, duplex/multiplex, patio homes, and other singlefamily attached styles

 MOBILE HOME PARKS

 This designation is intended to recognize existing mobile home parks as a unique land use.
 These are some of the most affordable housing options for low and moderate income households.
 If these areas are redeveloped, the existing densities (dwelling units per acre) should be retained or increased regardless of housing type.